edjx/edjsamples-cpp/README.md

 In order to build an application, the [EDJX C++ SDK](https://github.com/edjx/edjx-cpp-sdk) and the [WASI C++ SDK](https://github.com/WebAssembly/wasi-sdk) need to be installed.
+The WASI SDK version should match the WASI version against which the EDJX C++ SDK library was compiled.
+For example, `edjx-cpp-sdk-*-wasi-12` should be used with [wasi-sdk-12](https://github.com/WebAssembly/wasi-sdk/releases/tag/wasi-sdk-12).

 ### Install the EDJX C++ SDK

-Download the SDK to `/opt/edjx-cpp-sdk`:

-    git clone --branch wasi-12 --depth 1 https://github.com/edjx/edjx-cpp-sdk.git /opt/edjx-cpp-sdk

-The `wasi-12` branch contains a build of the EDJX C++ SDK that was built with the WASI SDK version 12.
+Install the EDJX C++ SDK ([github.com/edjx/edjx-cpp-sdk](https://github.com/edjx/edjx-cpp-sdk)) to `/opt/edjx-cpp-sdk` (so that the full path to the contained `lib/` directory is `/opt/edjx-cpp-sdk/lib/` and the full path to the `include/` directory is `/opt/edjx-cpp-sdk/include/`).

 It is possible to install the SDK to an arbitrary location.
-In that case, update the `INCLUDE_DIR` and `LIB_DIR` variables in the `Makefile` to point to `edjx-cpp-sdk/include` and `edjx-cpp-sdk/lib` in the custom location path.
+In that case, update the `INCLUDE_DIR` and `LIB_DIR` variables in the `Makefile` of an application to point to the custom locations.

 ### Install the WASI C++ SDK